kravemir/kravemir.github.io/content/how-to/Read-all-MC8RE-V2-PWM-outputs-with-Arduino-interrupts/index.md

 Powering MC8RE-V2 via Arduino:

 - "positive electrode" to Arduino's 5V:
-  - **danger:** check with your manual, mine states power supply to be of 4.5V to 6V,
+  - **caution:** check with your manual, mine states power supply to be of 4.5V to 6V,
 - "negative electrode" to Arduino's GND.

 Providing signals from MC8RE-V2 to Arduino: